 Areas and suburbs in Budapest

 Budapest is divided into 23 districts.
-Buda, the area west of the Danube, contains six districts, whereas Pest on the east bank, encompasses 16 districts; there is also one district between the two on Csepel Island in the middle of the river.
+Buda, the area west of the Danube, contains six districts; Pest, on the east bank, encompasses 16 districts; and there is also one district between the two on Csepel Island in the middle of the river.
 Further afield, on the Buda side, are a number of suburbs that some expats, particularly those with children, choose to live in.

 The districts are numbered in a clockwise direction from the centre of the city outwards, with the downtown districts having low numbers and the suburban districts having higher numbers.
 Of Buda’s six districts, the most popular ones for expats are districts 11 and 22.
 On the Pest side, districts 5, 6, 7 and 13 are favoured by expats.